PeepsTech/PoolParty-moloch2xParty-graph/README.md

 # Moloch V2 Factory Graph for multi summoner DAOs

-wip: moloch events.

-built by:
+improvements by:
-LexDAO
+LexDAO & Peeps Democracy & DAOhaus

 forked from and thanks to DAOHaus Supergraph built by:
 Welcome to FlatLand: